Wearable cardioverter defibrillator: Clinical trials on the efficacy of the WCD

 Aidelsburger and colleagues published the results of an HTA in 2020.
 The authors analysed data from 49 studies and concluded the WCD is a safe and effective intervention in cases of sudden cardiac arrest during the time needed for determination of long-term risk management strategies, that the WCD is reliable in detecting VT/VF events and shows a high rate of appropriate shocks which lead to a high rate of successful VT/VF terminations.

 Cortesi and colleagues published the results from another HTA in 2021.
-They focused on cost-efficacy comparing the WCD to “standard of care” in patients at risk for SCD after MI or ICD explantation.
+They focused on cost-efficacy comparing the WCD to "standard of care" in patients at risk for SCD after MI or ICD explantation.
 The authors found that the WCD is a cost-effective treatment option in patients after MI using the data from the VEST study.
 In patients after ICD explantation the WCD provided even a cost saving of €1,782 compared to 3 weeks hospitalization in a low intensity hospital (standard of care) using data from the Italian NHS.
 The authors concluded that for the Italian NHS the WCD use contributes to a more effective utilization of resources and to the improvement of patient care in clinical practice.

-Currently an HTA is planned to be conducted in UK.
+Currently an HTA is planned to be conducted in the UK.